How to keep a Continuing Bond with a deceased loved one

 No one needed to teach me to continue a bond with him.
 I was the one who wanted to do it.
 Steve’s energy existed and was always near me therefore I learned to experience him in new ways.
 Not initially because I was in shock and in too much pain but as time passed I did.

 One thing that connected me with Steve was music.
 He was an avid guitar player and loved the Beatles.
 At first, it was too painful to listen to them, but eventually their songs made me feel close to Steve.
 I continued to listen to the music he liked and I felt connected to him.
 Another way was to talk about him.
 I wanted to share our good times!
 It is important to find someone with whom you feel comfortable doing so and they also need to feel the same.
 I am aware that many people still have a hard time with this concept and I respect how they feel.
 I am fortunate to have a friend whom I met in my suicide support group that I can freely talk with about Steve and she does as well about her husband.
 It uplifts us both.
 We have the extra bond of knowing we both shared a similar experience.

 I believe it is also important to find some commonality with whom you freely talk about your deceased loved one.
 For example, if you lost a child to cancer, it’s more comfortable to talk with parents who have suffered the same loss.
 Allowing each other to speak about your children can be very comforting.
 For others it may be too painful.
 We must understand and respect that we each deal with loss in a very personal way.

 Be open to the idea of a continuing bond.

 There are many ways that you can stay connected with your deceased loved one and below are just a few.

 - Write letters to them.
-I wrote letters in my journal to Steve for about 6 months.
+I wrote letters in my journal to Steve for about 6 months after he died.